 The Munich Oktoberfest (Munich Beerfest) is one of the most famous events and the world’s largest fair.
-Oktoberfest 2017 will be no exception.
-With some six million people attending every year, it is an important part of Bavarian culture.
-Today the Munich Beerfest traditionally takes place during the sixteen days up to and including the first Sunday in October with Oktoberfest 2017 starting on Saturday, 17th September until Tuesday the 3rd of October.
+Approximately six million people attend each year, making it a significant aspect of Bavarian culture.
+The Munich Beerfest currently lasts for sixteen days, up to and including the first Sunday in October.
+Oktoberfest 2023 will take place from Saturday, September 17, through Tuesday, October 3, as is customary.